eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 The chain grows as nodes add new blocks to its tip.
 This is done by temporarily selecting a "leader", the node that extends the chain.
 In PoW, the leader is the miner who first solves the PoW puzzle for its block.
 In Ethereum's PoS, the leader is pseudo-randomly selected from active stakers.

 The leader (block proposer) adds a block to the chain, choosing and ordering its contents.
 The block must be valid according to protocol rules, or the network will ignore it.

-### Block Size

 Using blocks is an optimization.
 Adding individual transactions one by one would create a huge consensus overhead.
-So, blocks batch transactions together.
+So blocks are batches of transactions, and sometimes [people argue](https://www.bitrawr.com/bitcoin-block-size-debate-explained) about how big those blocks should be.
 The size of these blocks can vary:

-- In Bitcoin, block size is limited by the number of bytes.
-- In Ethereum's execution chain, block size is limited by the block gas limit (the amount of work needed to process the transactions).
-- Beacon block sizes are limited by hard-coded constants.
+In Bitcoin, block size is limited by the number of bytes.
+In Ethereum's execution chain, block size is limited by the block gas limit (the amount of work needed to process the transactions).
+[Beacon block](link to beeaconblock class) sizes are limited by hard-coded constants.

-In summary, PoW and PoS are crucial components that enable consensus protocols, and blocks are the fundamental units that build the blockchain, ensuring all nodes maintain a consistent and agreed-upon history.

-> The engine was changed mid-flight!
-September 15, 2022 — the day Ethereum switched to Proof-of-Stake.
-That new engine is the Consensus Layer, formerly known as Ethereum 2.0’s Beacon Chain.

-#### Forks and ChainId
+### Forks and ChainId

 Since Ethereum is a decentralized network, any participant can attempt to add a new block to an existing chain of blocks.
 This creates a branching structure of blocks resembling a tree.
 To determine the main path from the root (the initial genesis block) to the leaf (the most recent block), a consensus mechanism is needed.
 If nodes disagree on which path represents the official blockchain, this disagreement results in a fork — a split where different nodes might follow different histories beyond a certain point, each considering their chosen history as the correct one.
 This divergence can lead to incompatible records of transactions, undermining trust in the system.